Frequently Asked Questions

 Have a question about accommodation?

-What are Umbrella Companies and why would I use them?
+What are Umbrella Companies and should I use them?

-As a teacher working via Teach In, you have the option to work via an Umbrella Company.
+As a teacher working via Teach In, you have the option to work via an Umbrella Company or be paid as an employee via PAYE.

 You can read more about umbrella companies at this link.